clgong/airbnbapp/README.md

      *    locally
      *    Streamlit
      *    AWS
-*    Running our notebooks locally
+*    Accessing our notebooks on DeepNote.com

 ## A detailed report on our project can be found here: